Alkistis/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

 Welcome to our **Research Group** website.
 We are working on cosmology with large-scale structure.
-We are excited about forthcoming radio intensity mapping surveys like [MeerKAT](https://www.sarao.ac.za/science/meerkat/about-meerkat/) and the [SKA](https://www.skatelescope.org), as well as optical galaxy surveys like ESA's [Euclid satellite mission](https://www.euclid-ec.org).
+We are excited about forthcoming radio intensity mapping surveys with telescopes like [MeerKAT](https://www.sarao.ac.za/science/meerkat/about-meerkat/) and the [SKA](https://www.skatelescope.org), as well as optical galaxy surveys like ESA's [Euclid satellite mission](https://www.euclid-ec.org).

 ![](welcome.jpg "Artist views of the Euclid Satellite – © ESA")